 If hugging is a persistent problem in your workplace that makes you uncomfortable, log information such as when and where it has happened.
 This could prove useful if you need to make a formal grievance to your employer, or contact our Employment Solicitors for free initial advice about making a sexual harassment claim.

 As we said earlier, many people view hugging as a friendly, innocuous action, so may hug without any sexual intent or motivation.

 If being hugged made you feel humiliated, degraded, offended or threatened, you could potentially argue that the hug constituted a sexual advance that made you feel harassed.
 Harassment has to involve unwanted conduct.

-If you have made it clear to an individual or your employer that you are not comfortable with this level of physical contact then you could have a sexual harassment claim.
+If you have made it clear to an individual or your employer that you are not comfortable with this level of physical contact then you could have a claim for sexual harassment at work.